- 1 A Week in UAE: Things to do and Places to See.

 Jebel Jais Zipline Ras Al Khaimah

 For all the unique daredevils out there, this fantastic activity must be ticked off from the bucket list.
-It is a nail-biting experience which is certified by the Guinness World Records as the world’s longest zipline.
-Reach before the booked time — you would be harnessed and then launched from the platform at 1,680 meters above the sea level and fly across the Jebel Jais mountain at speeds over 120kph.
+It is a nail-biting experience that is certified by the Guinness World Records as the world’s longest zipline.
+Reach before the booked time — you would be harnessed and then launched from the platform at 1,680 meters above sea level and fly across the Jebel Jais mountain at speeds over 120kph.
 Feel like a bird floating under the blue sky and admiring the picturesque view below.
 Upgrade the fun with the partner as there are 2 zip lines.

 Must-Know Thing: There are necessary equipment and safety precautions taken on-site to help you enjoy the most without any fear.

 Jebel Jais is a favourite tourist spot and you will find great family activities around.
 So, spend your day hiking the rugged cliffs, exploring the deep canyons, and cycling along the routes.
 Keep up your spirit as there are several snack points and cafes, so, you can savour mouth-watering food such as pastries, pizza, and salad, and more.
 In case, you look for your barbecue, Jebel Jais is one of the fancy camping spots in UAE.
 Bring in your tent, set up your barbecue, light the fire, and rest under the blanket of stars.

 Well, it’s not a simple road to meander through, so a good pair of shoes come in handy.
 Also, there is no marketplace around, so, carry your barbecue sticks, stand and other essentials along.
 And keep your vehicle well-maintained for such a long drive.